NihontoWatch Mon

 Description

-This is a rare Ko-Bizen Tachi by Sukekane, dating to the early Kamakura period.
+This is a rare signed Tachi by Sukekane of the Ko-Bizen school, dating to the early Kamakura period.
 It features a graceful tachi-sugata with a deep koshi-zori and a small kissaki.
-The blade comes with a Tokubetsu Hozon certificate and a Kenshin Koshirae from the Edo period.
+The blade comes with a Tokubetsu Hozon certificate from the NBTHK and a Kenshin Koshirae from the Edo period.

 About the maker